 - 5% for women 43 and older

-While the success rates make IVF a great option, the costs are often prohibitive — averaging at $14,000 but with the potential to be as high as $38,015 if you use donor eggs.
+While the success rates make IVF a great option, the costs are often prohibitive.
+Using your partner's sperm can cost an average of $14,000 but can be as high as $38,015 if you use donor eggs.

 The cost of surgery for fertility can range from $2,000 to $10,000, depending on a variety of factors: